voxel51/voxelgpt/README.md

 VoxelGPT can perform computations on your dataset, such as:

--   brightness: assign a brightness score to each sample in the dataset, using FiftyOne's
+-   Brightness: assign a brightness score to each sample in the dataset, using FiftyOne's
     [Image Quality Issues plugin](https://github.com/jacobmarks/image-quality-issues)
--   entropy: quantify the amount of information in each sample in the dataset, using FiftyOne's
+-   Entropy: quantify the amount of information in each sample in the dataset, using FiftyOne's
     [Image Quality Issues plugin](https://github.com/jacobmarks/image-quality-issues)
--   uniqueness: assign a uniqueness score to each sample in the dataset, using the [FiftyOne Brain](https://voxel51.com/fiftyone/workflows/uniqueness/)
+-   Uniqueness: assign a uniqueness score to each sample in the dataset, using the [FiftyOne Brain](https://voxel51.com/fiftyone/workflows/uniqueness/)
--   duplicates: identify and remove duplicate samples in the dataset, using the [FiftyOne Brain](https://docs.voxel51.com/api/fiftyone.brain.html?highlight=duplicate#fiftyone.brain.compute_exact_duplicates)
+-   Duplicates: identify and remove duplicate samples in the dataset, using the [FiftyOne Brain](https://docs.voxel51.com/api/fiftyone.brain.html?highlight=duplicate#fiftyone.brain.compute_exact_duplicates)
--   similarity: generate a vector similarity index on the dataset, which can be used to compare samples in the dataset, using the [FiftyOne Brain](https://docs.voxel51.com/user_guide/brain.html#similarity)
+-   Similarity: generate a vector similarity index on the dataset, which can be used to compare samples in the dataset, using the [FiftyOne Brain](https://docs.voxel51.com/user_guide/brain.html#similarity)
--   dimensionality reduction: reduce the dimensionality of feature vectors for each sample, using the
+-   Dimensionality reduction: reduce the dimensionality of feature vectors for each sample, using the
     [FiftyOne Brain](https://docs.voxel51.com/user_guide/brain.html#visualizing-embeddings)
     using UMAP, PCA, or t-SNE, so that they can be visualized in 2D or 3D
--   clustering: cluster samples in the dataset using KMeans, DBSCAN, and other clustering algorithms, using FiftyOne's [Clustering plugin](https://github.com/jacobmarks/clustering-plugin)
+-   Clustering: cluster samples in the dataset using KMeans, DBSCAN, and other clustering algorithms, using FiftyOne's [Clustering plugin](https://github.com/jacobmarks/clustering-plugin)